evinr/Love-Staring-Machine/readme.md

-This is project is for Burning Man 2015.
-We are taking the readings from a microcontroller, dumping them through a pipline, and finally rendering the values in a webpage.
+This is project was for Burning Man 2015.
+Where two individuals "frequencies" are measured using their galvanic skin response while staring into eachothers eyes.

 To run this project: